-Messrs.
-Baird, Cunningham, Geisel, Grossi and Sadler also received an annual equity award in 2020 for their service on an M&T Bank Regional Directors Advisory Council ("DAC").
-During 2020, Mr. Baird served as a member of the DAC of the New York City/Long Island Division of M&T Bank; Mr. Cunningham served as Chairman of the DAC of the Hudson Valley Division of M&T Bank; Mr. Geisel served as Chairman of the DAC of the Baltimore-Washington Division of M&T Bank; Mr. Grossi served as a member of the DAC of the Baltimore-Washington Division of M&T Bank; and Mr. Sadler served as Chairman of the DAC of the Florida Division of M&T Bank.
-The annual equity award for DAC service is granted under the M&T Bank Corporation 2019 Equity Incentive Compensation Plan (the "2019 Equity Incentive Compensation Plan") and is vested upon grant.
-The value of the equity awards for Messrs.
-Baird, Cunningham, Geisel, Grossi and Sadler is described further in the 2020 Director Compensation Table above.
+As reflected in the 2021 Director Compensation Table above, Messrs.
+Cunningham, Geisel, Grossi and Sadler also received an annual equity award in 2021 for their service on an M&T Bank Regional Directors Advisory Council ("DAC").
+During 2021, Mr. Cunningham served as Chairman of the DAC of the Hudson Valley Division of M&T Bank; Mr. Geisel served as Chairman of the DAC of the Baltimore-Washington Division of M&T Bank; Mr. Grossi served as a member of the DAC of the Baltimore-Washington Division of M&T Bank; and Mr. Sadler served as Chairman of the DAC of the Florida Division of M&T Bank.
+The annual equity award for DAC service is granted under the 2019 Equity Incentive Compensation Plan and is vested upon grant.
+The value of each equity award is described in the 2021 Director Compensation Table above.